GreenParachute/mqm-eng-cro/scripts/README.md

-### Instructions on how to use the scripts to extract annotations and calculate Inter-Annotator Agreement
+# Instructions on usnig

-These scripts conduct the statistical analysis on the MQM output.
+These scripts conduct the statistical analysis on the MQM output to extract annotations and calculate Inter-Annotator Agreement.

 Note: This is the original code that was written back in 2017 in Python 2.7.
 If you'd prefer to work with a more streamlined and up-to-date version of the code, Yuying Ye has been kind enough to do some refactoring.
 I wholeheartedly recommend checking out [this GitHub repository](https://github.com/yy-ye/mqm-analysis) for scripts that work with Python 3.* and make it easier to run.
 (Plus, it also contains annotation data for English-Chinese!)

-## Running the code:
+### Running the code:

 1. For starters you need the annotated .csv file exported from translate5 (e.g. "m3-fm.en-hr.translate5_rnd_wquote.csv")